Tunnel Terrace Walk

 It was also Patrick's address on his death in 1907.
 The family is buried in the Old Stafford Cemetery nearby.
 An atmospheric walk which we really enjoyed, but it must have been pretty grim living conditions for those gold miners.

-Reviewed about 4 years ago and experienced in August 2018
+Reviewed over 4 years ago and experienced in August 2018

 • 4.5/5